 Soothe the skin, post shave

 Once you’re done shaving, it’s important to rinse the skin with cold water, in order to close the pores and prevent bacteria from taking up residence in your vulnerable pores.
-Follow this with a soothing and hydrating agent, like Lab Series post-shave gel, or splash on an alcohol-free astringent/witch-hazel tonic like Herbivore, then follow it with a defensive moisturizer, like Huron.
+Follow this with a soothing and hydrating agent or splash on an alcohol-free astringent/witch-hazel tonic like Herbivore, then follow it with a defensive moisturizer, like Huron.
 Whichever route you choose, precede it with that cold-water splash, and the entire process should help your skin recover from the strain of the shave.